+ The Pro Football Hall of Fame Festival and My Epic Showdown with a Parade Balloon

 … between me, and a giant, inflatable Popeye parade balloon.

 He was clutching a helium-filled can of spinach in his oversized fist.
-I had two tiny Crunchy Granola Snack Bites.
-Might not seem like a fair fight, but (spoiler alert) Snack Bites always save the day!
+I had two tiny Crunchy Granola Energy Balls.
+Might not seem like a fair fight, but (spoiler alert) our energy bites always save the day!

 Here’s how it all went down …

 Scott’s company is a big supporter of Canton’s Football HoF Week, and they always have several tables at the Gold Jacket Dinner, when the inductees receive those fabled jackets in an evening literally filled with legendary personalities.
 In a stroke of luck, we scored three tickets to one of the premier tables, right by the stage, so Ty eagerly joined Scott and me for the evening.